drdaemos/xc5-docs/en/changing_store_logic/special_offer_with_free_item.md

 # Implementation

-We start with {% link "creating an empty module" ref_KLBakhPi %} with developer ID **Tony** and module ID **FreeItemDemo**.
+We start with {% link "creating an empty module" ref_TZnqVJsw %} with developer ID **Tony** and module ID **FreeItemDemo**.
 Then we create an order modifier class inside our module similar to one we described in the {% link "discount module" Creating-global-discount_8225204.html %}.
 We create the
 `<X-Cart>/classes/XLite/Module/Tony/FreeItemDemo/Logic/Order/Modifier/FreeItem.php` file with the following content:

 {% highlight php %}{% raw %}